Skip to main content Skip to search Skip to search

 Contributor Notes

 HEATHER SMITH is originally from Newfoundland, and now lives in Waterloo, Ontario, with her husband and three children.
 Her east coast roots inspire much of her writing.
-Her previous novel, The Agony of Bun O'Keefe, received a starred review from Kirkus and Quill & Quire and was named a best book of 2017 by Kirkus, Bank Street College of Education, The Globe & Mail, and Quill & Quire (honorable mention), as well as selected as an Outstanding International Book by USBBY (United States Board on Books for Young People).
+Her previous novel, The Agony of Bun O'Keefe, received a starred review from Kirkus and Quill & Quire and was named a best book by Kirkus, Bank Street College of Education, The Globe & Mail, and Quill & Quire (honorable mention), as well as selected as an Outstanding International Book by USBBY (United States Board on Books for Young People).

 www.heathertsmith.comTwitter @Heather_T_Smith